 Common examples of time stress include worrying about deadlines or rushing to avoid being late for a meeting.

 To manage Time Stress, learn to have good time management skills.
-This includes using TO DO lists, prioritize your tasks.
-It is very easy to get caught in trivial but urgent tasks that have no major impact while not devoting time on very important tasks.
-Also make sure that you are polite but assertive about saying NO to tasks that you don't have capacity to do.
+This includes using TO DO lists, and prioritizing your tasks.
+It is very easy to get caught up in trivial but urgent tasks that have no major impact while not devoting time to very important tasks.

 2. Anticipatory Stress